A Kuntry Klucker Halloween.

-Halloween is one of my favorite times of the year, the stores become haunted with costumes and creatures of all sorts, caramel apples become a staple, and pumpkins color the store fronts a brilliant orange.
-A symbol of the last crop of the season, bringing a finality to the years harvest.
+Halloween is one of my favorite times of the year.
+The stores become haunted with costumes and creatures of all sorts.
+Caramel apples become a staple, and pumpkins color the store fronts a brilliant orange.
+A symbol of the last crop of the season, bringing a finality to the year’s harvest.

 ~ The Kuntry Klucker Crew ~